 Paired with a DSC Sport controller to improve damping, the TPC Racing GT4 Toe Link Kit transforms the GT4 into what it always should have been from the factory: a perfectly-balanced mid-engined, normally-aspirated, manual transmission drivers’ car that is just at home on the track as it is on the street.

-While TPC Racing already offers a toe link package for the 981 that fits the GT4, it is the proprietary offset bushing design that sets this package apart from any other GT4-compatible toe link package on the market.
+While TPC Racing already offers a toe link package for the 981 and 718 that fits the GT4, it is the proprietary offset bushing design that sets this package apart from any other GT4-compatible toe link package on the market.
 This is the only toe link package on the market designed to optimize the toe curve on the rear Macpherson strut design of the Porsche Cayman GT4.

 In the words of Randy Pobst himself, “I marveled at the balance and control of the TPC-tuned Porsche GT4 I drove at Summit Point.
 TPC Racing makes this great car better to drive.”